 However that’s what keeps the journey interesting!

 Over the years I’ve worked with dozens and dozens of small business owners and know their challenges, pains and frustrations.
 I have many stories; from the strangest of startups to the most common.
 However the common denominator with most business owners is the enthusiasm and passion they have for their product/service.
 They believe they ‘can’.
-And I enjoy being part of that journey.
+And that ‘can’ and enthusiasm is contagious.
+I enjoy being part of that journey.

 Looking back over my last 10 years, I call this the start since that is when I became ‘official’ by setting up the LLC for Rosepapa Creative.
 However, I was in the web and graphic design business way back.
 Speaking of way back, I actually had to dig back into the web archives to pull up a few of my first projects from 2004, which by today’s standards is quite outdated.

-In 2004, one of the first websites and branding projects I designed was for an Information Management Health Care company in Seattle.
+In 2004, I had just completed an advanced multimedia certification program at the University of Washington and this was one of the first websites and branding projects that I designed for an Information Management Health Care company in Seattle.

 In 2005, one of the first eCommerce websites I built for a new company VinMaps… scroll down to read what happens 10 years later!